yaleman/container-haproxy-https/README.md

 Well, that was long!
 I've snipped out most of the certificate, since that's generated when you build the environment.
 The important part is that because port 8081 is the one where SSL terminates on the HAProxy instance, you'll get the same certificate every time.
 Try it a few times and see.

 OpenSSL s_client is like the SSL version of telnet.
 Obviously there's a lot more configuration options and output, but if you just want to do some basic testing, `openssl s_client -connect ip:port` will get you a long way.
-Throw `-servername example.com` on the end and you'll test SNI, a topic for another item.
+Throw `-servername example.com` on the end and you'll test SNI, a topic for another time.

 The `echo "" |` part of the command is us throwing something at the server to make it drop the connection.

-Similarly, if you do the test multiple times against port 8082, you'll get different certificates each time because you're connecting to the two NGINX servers, and their certificates are generated based on different keys - even if they're the same otherwise.
+If you do the test multiple times against port 8082, you'll get different certificates each time because you're connecting in a round-robin method to the two NGINX servers, and their certificates are generated based on different keys - even if they're the same otherwise.